-DA 311 - Dental Materials
+DA 311 - Dental Materials 4.5 Credits

 In this course, students will receive hands-on training in taking impressions and constructing study casts and master casts.
 Students will be exposed to a variety of impression and gypsum materials and procedures for their use.
 Students will use the casts to practice dental procedures, such as fabrication of custom trays, stints, and temporary crowns.
-Prerequisite: None mouth guards such as night guards, sports guards, and bleaching trays.
-Students will learn about laboratory safety and infection control.
-Instruction in career development focuses on starting a new job.
-Students will study related dental terminology.
 Prerequisite: None